 Eligible persons or entities will submit a Permit application to the City of Knoxville Business License & Tax Office, located in Suite 450 of the City County Building (400 Main Street, in Downtown Knoxville).
 The application must be made in person.
-Staff will review the application materials and issue a Permit to applicants who meet all requirements.
+Staff will review the application materials and issue a Permit within fourteen business days to applicants who meet all requirements.
+There are three types of operating permits available, as further described below.

-In residentially zoned districts, only an owner who resides at the Short Term Rental Unit is eligible to obtain a Permit-this is referred to as a Type 1 Permit.
+In residentially zoned districts, an owner who resides at the Short Term Rental Unit is eligible to obtain a Type 1 Operating Permit.
 The owner seeking a Type 1 Permit must be a natural person (i.e., no corporations or LLCs).
 The owner must also establish that they reside at the Short Term Rental Unit by providing at least 2 documents as identified in the ordinance.